abdonmorales/abdonmorales.github.io/README.md

 # My Portfolio: Abdon Morales
 This has the source code and host my portfolio website.
-It is a modern, fluid, and simple website that has an extensive description of myself, my projects, and my contact information.
+It is a fluid and modern website that has an extensive description of myself, my projects, coursework and contact information.

 <img src="public/assets/duke-java/vector/Wave.svg">